eduardoboucas/buildtimes/_posts/2015-04-28-sharing-jekyll-posts-on-social-media-using-front-matter-and-ifttt.markdown

 {% include image name="IFTTT-2.png" caption="Setting up my Facebook feed on IFTTT (step 6 of 7)" %}

+## One step further: the Twitter case
+We're pretty much done, you just need to repeat the above steps for each of the social media platforms you want to use.
+But we could go one step further.
+When posting things to Twitter, it's a common practice to include hashtags to make the tweet easier to find by people who are interested in the topics you're writing about.
+So if you're using tags in your posts, wouldn't it make sense to add them to your tweet as hashtags?

+This is actually easier said than done because it isn't just a matter of grabbing all the tags from a post and appending them to the tweet.
+There's a limit on the number of characters in a tweet, so we need to check how many will fit — depending on the post's title and tags, we might be able to fit just one of them, all of them or even none at all.

+My solution was to create a separate feed file for Twitter using its own logic rather than inheriting the `social-feed` layout.
+In a nutshell, here's what it does:

+1. Check if the author wants to include hashtags by checking for the presente of `--twitter-hashtags` in the `share` property of a post;
+2. Calculate how much space there is left in the tweet for tags;
+3. Go through the list of tags, in order of appearence, and add it to the post title until there's no more space;
+4. Generate a tweet following a pre-defined format using the post's title, link and tags.

+I'm not going through the specifics of how to implement this because this post would become huge, so I've created [a GitHub repository](https://github.com/eduardoboucas/jekyll-social) where you can find more information about the full implementation and grab the code to use in your project.

 ## Wrapping up
-That's pretty much it.
-You just need to repeat the above steps for each of the social media platforms you want to use and you're set.
-Now just sit down and write, you don't even need to be social anymore because Jekyll and IFTTT will take care of that for you.
-You're welcome.<!--tomn-->
+And that's it!
+Now just sit down, find the inspiration and write your posts — you don't even need to be social anymore because Jekyll and IFTTT will take care of that for you.
+You're welcome.<!--tomb-->